Toutouwai/PasswordGenerator/README.md

 [Install](http://modules.processwire.com/install-uninstall/) the Password Generator module.

 Now any InputfieldPassword has a password generation feature.
-The settings for the generator are taken automatically from the settings* of the password field.
+The settings for the generator are taken automatically from the settings* of the password field, or you can configure the generator settings in the module config.

 *Settings not supported by the generator: